xultradotfun/fluffle-3d/README.md

   "telegram": "https://t.me/group-name", // optional
   "description": "A brief description of the project", "category": "Category",
-  "megaMafia": false // true if it's a MegaMafia project }
+  "megaMafia": false, // true if it's a MegaMafia project "native": true // true if it's native to MegaETH ecosystem }
 ```

+### Project Requirements

+1. **Project Information**: All fields should be accurate and up-to-date
+2. **Avatar Image**: Add a square project logo/avatar to `/public/avatars/[twitter_handle].jpg`
+3. **Native Status**: Set `native` to `true` if the project was built specifically for MegaETH

 ### Categories